Close Menu

 APPLY FOR SSDI & SSI BENEFITS IF YOU HAVE ASTHMA AND CAN’T WORK

 In order to receive benefits, you must first file an application.
-You can do this online at Social Security’s website.
+You can do this on Social Security’s website.
 Below, please find an explanation as to each type of benefit you can apply for if you have asthma that prevents you from working for more than one year:

 Social Security Disability Insurance (SSDI):